People's Army of Vietnam: Main forces

 First organised on 10 December 2024, the 34th Corps was created by merging all of the units from the former 3rd Corps and the 4th Corps.
 Stationed in Pleiku, Gia Lai.

 Local forces

-Local forces are an entity of the PAVN that, together with the militia and "self-defence forces", act on the local level in protection of people and local authorities.
-While the local forces are regular VPA forces, the people's militia consists of rural civilians, and the people's self-defence forces consist of civilians who live in urban areas and/or work in large groups, such as at construction sites or farms.
-The current number stands at 3–4 million reservists and militia personnel combined.
+Local forces are an entity of the PAVN that, together with the militia and "self-defence forces", act on the local level in protection of people and local governmental authorities.
+While the local forces are regular VPA forces, the people's militia consists of rural civilians, and the people's self-defence forces consist of civilians who live in urban areas and/or work in large groups, such as at construction sites or farming estates.
+The current number stands at 3–4 million reservists and militia personnel combined who wear PAVN uniforms.
 They serve as force multipliers to the PAVN and Public Security during wartime and peacetime contingencies.